 Project Status Update

+The project will occur in two phases, Phase 1 was completed in summer 2014.
 Construction of Phase 2 started on Tues.
 May 26th and is anticipated to go until mid-October.
 All major trail events will be accommodated by re-opening the trail for events.
 Pedestrian and Bicycle detour routes will be posted on the Parks and Recreation Facebook page, Twitter and here on the project web site while work has commenced.

 (Posted 8/21/15 at 11:30 am):

 Segment 2 is now closed for construction.
 Due to road construction in the area, the suggested detour routes have been slightly modified.
 We will be adjusting the detour on the east end of the trail as we progress.
 For the latest detour map click HERE.
 Note that there is a compacted gravel section, use extreme caution.
 Thank you for your patience and enjoy the eastern section of trail, as it is now complete!
 (Segment 1: New Seward Highway east to Nichols Street).

 Segment 1 will be OPEN tomorrow, Friday August 14th !!!
 The entire trail will be open through the weekend for the Big Wild Life Runs event.